Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: An Overview of the Proof-Theoretic Jungle

 where $A \in \langint$, $w$ is among a countable set of labels $w$, $u$, $v$ $\ldots$, and $\emptyset$ is the empty multiset.
-The notation used in the rules of $\ncalcint$ marks nestings with labels, e.g. in $\id$ and $\iimpl$ the labels $w$ and $u$ are used.
+The notation used in the rules of $\ncalcint$ marks nestings with labels, e.g., in $\id$ and $\iimpl$ the labels $w$ and $u$ are used.
 It is assumed that each label is used once in a nested sequent and we note that such labels are merely a naming device used to simplify the formulation of certain inference rules.
-We note that the root of a nested sequent $\ns$ is always assigned a unique label $r$.
 As stated in \fig~\ref{fig:nested-calculus-Int}, the $\id$ and $\iimpl$ rules have a side condition stating that each respective rule is applicable only if the node $u$ is reachable from the node $w$.
 This means that in the tree encoded by the nested sequent $\ns$, the rule is applicable only if there is a path (which could be of length $0$) from $w$ to $u$.
 For example, in the $\ncalcint$ proof below the $\iimpl$ rule recognizes the $p \iimp q$ in the $w$ nesting and propagates $q$ into $[p \nsar q]_{u}$ in the left premise and $p$ into $[p \nsar q]_{u}$ in the right premise when read bottom-up.
 Each premise of $\iimpl$ can be read as an instance of $\id$ since $u$ is reachable from $u$ with a path of length $0$.